themhz/phptoolset/readme.md

 PHP toolset
+Basic usage to backup the mysql database from your local machine and upload it to a remote ftp
 Contains some primitive handlers like database, ftp and local file management.
-You use the command line to backup your database and store it to a remote ftp

 Commands you can use from the command line